anna-marie-vos/Installs/README.md

 * go to the heroku page click on the resources file and search for postgress in the addons and use that.
 * then copy the string in settings and copy that into the knexfile.js
 * in knexfile.js change production setting to : process.env.DATA
-* to seed / migrate your data run in terminal: heroku run bash
+* to seed / migrate your data run in terminal to access the heroku virtual pc: heroku run bash
 * npm run knex migrate:latest
 * npm run knex seed:run